Donate

 All LGBTQ+ children and young people deserve an education that reflects who they are.
 Join us in building a world where LGBTQ+ youth are safe, seen and heard.
 Stop the threats to LGTBQ+ inclusive education and donate today.

-In April 2019, the government announced new regulations for teaching Relationships and Sex Education in England.
+In April 2019, the UK Government announced new regulations for teaching Relationships and Sex Education in England.

 This was a great step forward in the fight for equality, marking a significant change in the way children and young people are taught about LGBTQ+ relationships and identities.
 But the fight is far from over.
 We still need your support.

-We’ve put together these questions to help you understand what the new regulations mean, how they will be implemented and, more broadly, why LGBT-inclusive education is so important.
+We’ve put together these questions to help you understand what the regulations mean and, more broadly, why LGBT-inclusive education is so important.

 What is LGBTQ-inclusive education and why does it matter?